 Following a blank line, the next N lines list the tabulated values.
 On each line, the 1st value is the index from 1 to N, the 2nd value is the bond length r (in distance units), the 3rd value is the energy (in energy units), and the 4th is the force (in force units).
 The bond lengths must range from a LO value to a HI value, and increase from one line to the next.
-If the actual bond length is ever smaller than the LO value or larger than the HI value, then the bond energy and force is evaluated as if the bond were the LO or HI length.
+If the actual bond length is ever smaller than the LO value or larger than the HI value, then the calculation is aborted with an error, so it is advisable to cover the whole range of possible bond lengths.

 Note that one file can contain many sections, each with a tabulated potential.
 LAMMPS reads the file section by section until it finds one that matches the specified keyword.